dhabersack/islovely.co/source/blog/debunking-whitewashed-exam-statistics/index.md

 ### Conclusion

-The actual result, when considering the entire lecture, is _far_ below the official success rate of 47%.
+The actual result, when considering the entire lecture, lies _far_ below the official success rate of 47%.
 Even when considering “barely passing” a success, only one out of four students actually succeeded.